-Project Component/s Development site;
+Project Component/s Development site; Access roads.

-Access roads.

 Potential Impact Surrounding landowners and residents are exposed to noise; potential traffic congestion; and dust generated from the development site.

-Activities/Risk Nuisance.
+Activities/Risk Sources Nuisance.

-Sources

 Mitigation: Target/Objective Effective communication with affected and surrounding landowners; addressing of any issues and concerns raised as far as possible in as short a timeframe as possible.
 Construction activities should be restricted to weekday working hours.
 Machinery and vehicles should be regularly maintained to prevent excessive noise.
 All machinery and work activities must adhere to the requirements of the noise regulations.
 Implement dust suppression if and when required.
 Ensure delivery vehicles do not cause obstructions or delays to other road users through effective scheduling.

-Mitigation: Action/Control Responsibility Timeframe Contractors may only be present on the site during the Developer and Construction public time hours. contractor. phase.
+Mitigation: Action/Control Responsibility Timeframe • Construction public time hours. contractor. phase.
 Performance indicator Effective communication and procedures in place.
 Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.